Hanzlah10/GeminoAI-ChromeExtension/readme.md

 ## How to Use:

 1. Install the extension.
+2. Enable Chrome's Built-in AI APIs from the chrome settings.
-2. Type your prompt and get instant responses.
+3. Type your prompt and get instant responses.
-3. Adjust settings for different conversation styles.
+4. Adjust settings for different conversation styles.

 Enjoy chatting with AI right in your browser! 💬✨